Budapest —The Occupation Begins

 What we didn’t know:

-Swedish newspapers report that Hungarian authorities have already started removing telephones from Jewish homes [9].
+Swedish newspapers reported that Hungarian authorities have started removing telephones from Jewish homes [9].

-On the eve of the large-scale ghettoization, the authorities use data collected at their request to supplement the lists that were already prepared [10].
+On the eve of the large-scale ghettoization, the authorities used data collected at their request to supplement the lists that were previously prepared [10].

-On Sunday, April 16, 1944, the last day of Passover, the roundup and ghettoization of Jews begins in zones I and II, centering on Kassa.
-Deportation takes place between May 15 and June 7; the trains destined for Auschwitz carry about 189,357 people [11].
+On Sunday, April 16, 1944, the last day of Passover, the roundup and ghettoization of Jews began in zones I and II, centering on Kassa.
+Deportation took place between May 15 and June 7.
+The trains destined for Auschwitz carried about 189,357 people [11].

-We are prohibited from traveling on railroads, ships, and busses unless we have “written consent from the authorities.”
+We were prohibited from traveling on trains, ships, and buses, unless we had “written consent from the authorities.”

-Planes fly over the city almost daily, and air raid sirens sound even if Budapest is not the target.
-We keep running up and down the rear staircase to the cellar each time for an unpredictable length of time.
-My mother keeps verifying that her precious satchel contains all our relevant documents; always within reach, it is still the first thing she grabs when we rush to the cellar.
+Planes flew over the city almost daily, and air raid sirens sounded even if Budapest was not the target.
+We kept running up and down the rear staircase to the cellar, and stayed there for an unpredictable length of time.
+My mother kept checking her precious satchel to ensure that all our documents were always within reach.

-On April 21, the Budapesti Közlöny announces another decree: all stock and equipment in stores owned by Jews is requisitioned.
-This edict further limits our source of supplies: some of these store owners knew my grandmother and might have put aside a little something for her.
+On April 21, the Budapesti Közlöny announced another decree: all stock and equipment in Jewish-owned stores were requisitioned.
+This edict further limited our source of supplies: some of these store owners knew my grandmother and would have put aside a little something for her.

-On April 23, a new decree in the Budapesti Közlöny announces our reduced food rations:
+On April 23, a new decree in the Budapesti Közlöny announced our reduced food rations:

-Our sugar ration is reduced to 30 grams (1 oz) per month per person.
+• Our sugar ration was reduced to 30 grams (1 oz) per month per person.

-We are allowed 300 grams (10 oz) of vegetable oil per month, and not allowed to buy solid fats.
+• We were allowed 300 grams (10 oz) of vegetable oil per month, and not allowed to buy solid fats.

-We are allowed 100 grams of beef or horsemeat per week, and not allowed pork or veal.
+• We were allowed 100 grams of beef or horsemeat per week, and not allowed pork or veal.

-We are only allowed 2 hrs each day for shopping and necessities, the actual period to be determined by local authorities.
+We were allowed only 2 hrs each day for shopping and necessities, the actual time to be determined by local authorities.

 Tuesday, 25 April, 1944 to Sunday, 30 April, 1944

-There are new decrees in the Budapesti Közlöny:
+There were new decrees in the Budapesti Közlöny:

-The hiring and employing of Jews in white-collar positions is terminated.
+• The hiring and employing of Jews in white-collar positions was terminated.

-Persons considered as Jews, from the point of view of food supplies, must submit personal data by May 1st.
+• Persons considered as Jews, from the point of view of food supplies, were required to submit personal data by May 1st.

-We are restricted on the purchase and ownership of firearms, ammunition, and explosive material.
+• We were restricted on the purchase and ownership of firearms, ammunition, and explosive material.

 May, 1944